How Much Does a Cat Cost? A Small Price to Pay for Unconditional Love!

 These costs include neutering/spaying along with the basic initial veterinary checks and potentially microchipping.

 One of the key considerations in taking a cat home is the ongoing risk of veterinary bills.
-According to a breakdown of cat costs published by the Whitman County Humane Society, cat owners should budget to spend $110-$550 per year on vet visits.
+According to a breakdown of cat costs published by ASPCA, cat owners should budget to spend $175 for initial medical costs and $150 for spay/neuter procedures.

 Of course, there are more serious issues that can see these costs jump, and different pet insurance options can help mitigate the impact of such costs.